Settings tab

 Core Frequency

-If the TwinCAT feature Core Boost is active and is supported by the target system, a drop-down menu with the possible clock frequencies that can be set for this core is displayed in this column for each real-time kernel.
+If the TwinCAT feature Core Boost is active and is supported by the target system, a drop-down menu with the possible clock frequencies that can be set for this core is displayed in this column for each real-time core.

 If this function is deactivated, Base Frequency is displayed in this column.